TodePond/TodePondDotCom/wikiblogarden/genocide/coming-out/pros-and-cons/readme.md

 <span class="con">❌ Kept thinkin' I could never live without you by my side. 🫨</span>

-<span class="pro">✅ But then I spent so many nights thinkin' how you did me wrong. 🫨</span>
+<span class="con">❌ But then I spent so many nights thinkin' how you did me wrong. 🫨</span>

 <span class="pro">✅ And I grew strong and I learned how to get along. 🤗</span>